 CEDAR LANE CEMETERY

-You’ve probably heard about Memory Hill Cemetery; Flannery O’Connor is buried here along with other prominent Georgia residents.
+You’ve probably heard about Memory Hill Cemetery; Flannery O’Connor is buried there along with other prominent Georgia residents.
 And that is cool…but you know us.
 We love the AWESOME.
 For that, I recommend a visit to Cedar Lane Cemetery.

 Here you will find a memorial made up of discarded metal grave markers, commemorating more than 25,000 individuals buried on the grounds who died while being patients at the Central State Hospital, Georgia’s first public psychiatric hospital.